Kaurin/terraform-libvirt-lab/README.md

 * One storage pool per lab
 * One network of the "bridged" type per lab

-## Prerequesites
+## Prerequisites

 * A bridge setup on your host.
 Defaults to "br0" in this module's config but is customizable.
-* A "cloud" flavour image of your favorite distro downloaded
+* A "cloud" flavour image of your favorite Linux distribution downloaded